avega-senso/oauth-ai/README.md

 ## Contact

-For any inquiries or further information about OAuth-AI, please contact our team at oauth-ai@example.com.
+For any inquiries or further information about OAuth-AI, please contact our team at oauth-ai@avega.se.